AMansour5/ROV_MegaProject/README.md

 # ROV System

-This repo aims to develop a control system for Robotech's ROV which includes the following components:
+This repo aims to develop a control system for Robotech's ROV using ROS which includes the following components:

 1) ServoDriver
 2) Grippers